wonderchang/img-fft/README.md

 img-fft
 =======

 This program is a tiny tool for fourier transform on image processing.
-It is implemented by the powerful language, Python, which provides the awesome mathematical libraries like numpy, matplotlib.
+It is implemented by the powerful language, Python, which provides the awesome mathematical library, [Scipy](http://www.scipy.org/).
 The program let you generate the results of the fourier transform of the image quickly.

 How to use
 ======